In This Article

 What is Core Memory?

-The term core memory refers to the most standard type of memory in the form of Random Access Memory or RAM in a computer.
 This particular form of memory is usually made up of magnetic rings often referred to as cores.
 Therefore, the core memory in a computer is also called magnetic core memory.

 These cores usually have wires that pass through them.
 This design helps them in detecting as well as selecting the contents of the core.
 The core memory in computers today is based on semiconductor technology.